Leander-van-Boven/D28-Tragedy_of_the_Commons/docs/pages/output/README.md

 Only one lonely agent managed to survive
 He will stay on this forgotten island forever.
 ```
-One agent was left, he can't procreate on its own and die of age.
+One agent was left, he can't procreate on its own and will die of age.
 Therefore the simulation is considered to be done.
 {:.figcaption}

 ```